Venture Kick

 Grant in 2020

-IMITec GmbH specializes in providing turnkey automated solutions for aircraft maintenance and inspection.
-Founded in 2018 and headquartered in Meilen, Switzerland, the company integrates expertise in aerospace development, non-destructive testing (NDT), and software engineering to enhance the efficiency and reliability of transportation systems.
-IMITec’s offerings include maintenance data digitalization, process automation services, and comprehensive training and certification programs, all aimed at improving the overall performance and availability of aircraft.
+IMITec GmbH is a Swiss company specializing in turnkey automated solutions for aircraft maintenance and inspection.
+Founded in 2018 and based in Meilen, the company integrates its expertise in aerospace engineering, non-destructive testing (NDT), and software development to enhance the efficiency and availability of aviation systems.
+IMITec's services encompass the entire aerospace development process, including design, training, certification, and maintenance data digitalization, as well as process automation.
+Through its innovative approach, IMITec aims to streamline maintenance operations and improve overall operational performance in the aerospace sector.

 Bota Systems